adrianfalleiro/chronomq/README.md

 ### Operation Mode: Server

 Runs Chronomq queue server.
 If `restore` is used, the server first attempts to restore jobs from the give snapshot location and then starts serving the queue.
-If the server receives a `SIGUSR1`, it exits gracefully by creating a new snapshot with any jobs that were held in memory at shutdown time.
+If the server receives a `SIGUSR1` or `SIGTERM`, it exits gracefully by creating a new snapshot with any jobs that were held in memory at shutdown time.
 The snapshots can be copied to different machines and supplied to new server instances.

 1. Restore jobs from a snapshot `--restore`